telerik/teststudio-docs/docs/automated-tests/data-drive-test/external-data-driven-test.md

 > __Note__
 ><br>
 ><br>
 The first row will be used to refer the column when binding it to the test steps.
-This is _'ProductName'_ in the described scenario.
+This is 'productName' in the described scenario.

 ![external-data](/img/automated-tests/data-drive-test/external-data-driven-test/external-data.png)

 ## Add the External Data to the Project

 To use the external file in a Test Studio project, you need to add a reference to this file in the project.
-Select the _Project_ tab in the Test Studio window and hit the __Add__ button from the _Data Source_ section in the ribbon.
+Select the `Project` tab in the Test Studio window and hit the `Add` button from the `Data Source` section in the ribbon.

 ![add-data-source](/img/automated-tests/data-drive-test/bind-test-data-source/add-data-source.png)